Roland JX-3P Programmable Preset Polyphonic Synthesizer

-This keyboard was a recent trade in and seems to be in good working order.
-All buttons and sliders function with the exception of the key transpose button which does not work and a couple of the others were a little harder to push than the rest.
-All of the keys play well.
-It includes a power cord.
-Cosmetically it is in good shape with just the normal scrapes and scratches you should expect from a keyboard of this vintage.
+This keyboard was a recent trade in and seems to be in good working order but we don't know much about this model so there could be some issues that we didn't know about.
+All buttons and sliders function properly and all of the keys play well in organ and most other modes but in electric piano some keys don't sound.
+Cosmetically it is in very good shape with just the normal scrapes and scratches you should expect on a keyboard of this vintage.

 From Vintage Synth Roland JX-3P

 The JX-3P is something of a hidden treasure – there is more to it than meets the eye.
 It came out about the same time as the venerable JUNO series, but represents a shift away from the traditional analog synthesizer interface and towards a less hands-on format.
 The JX-3P was mostly aimed towards players looking for those great stable Roland sounds of the time, but with immediate Preset-based access to them, and only the most basic and newbie-friendly of on-board controls to adjust them.
 (Note the space reserved on-board for holding sheet music in place.)